mrilikecoding/StreamPoseML/docs/source/guide/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with StreamPoseML quickly.
+This guide will help you get started with StreamPoseML quickly, whether you want to use the Python package for data processing and model building, or deploy the web application for real-time classification.

+StreamPoseML has two main components:

+1. **Python Package**: For processing videos, extracting keypoints, and training models
+2. **Web Application**: For real-time pose classification in a browser

 Basic Usage
 -----------